 - Engine & Transmission: Turbo upgrades are common for purists, and for those with the Tiptronic transmission, a manual conversion is a common path.
 Some highly specialized shops offer a PDK swap, though this is a complex and costly process.

-- Suspension & Brakes: Porsche Ceramic Composite Brakes, adaptive dampers, Sport Chrono Package, for elevated handling and stopping power
+- Suspension & Brakes: Porsche Ceramic Composite Brakes, adaptive dampers, Sport Chrono Package, for elevated handling and stopping ability

 - Wheels & Tires: Lightweight forged aluminium wheels, high-grip tires for sharper response and traction